PSRV19/rec-sys/README.md

 ## Repository Structure

+- **main.py**: Main Python source file to run the code.
+- **data_preprocessing.py**: Python file for preprocessing the ratings data from the MovieLens dataset.
+- **ncf_model.py**: Python file that contains the neural network architecture with GMF and MLP.
+- **train.py**: Python file that trains the NCF model.
-- **ncf.py**: Main Python source file that includes data preprocessing, model definition, training, and evaluation.
+- **evaluate.py**: Python file that evaluates various metrics of the model after training.
-- **ratings.dat**: (Not included) Download the MovieLens 1M dataset from the [MovieLens Official Website](https://grouplens.org/datasets/movielens/1m/) and place the `ratings.dat` file in the same directory.
+- **config.py**: Python file that contains configuration settings for the model.
+- **ml-1m/**: Directory containing the MovieLens 1M dataset.
 - **README.md**: This file.

 ## Requirements